S4-Lab/s4-lab.github.io/_members/perez.md

 linkedin: teresa23perez # LinkedIn
 Stanford: teresa-perez
 subsequent:
 description: "Teresa is a Mechanical Engineering undergraduate at Stanford University, specializing in product design with an interest in sustainable design.
-She is working on the ocean profiler project with the S4 lab to create a form-factor enclosure for the CTD profiler.
+She is working on the ocean profiler project with the S4 lab to create the form-factor housing for the CTD profiler.

 "
 ---